-Week 8: Giving & receiving feedback, and having effective meetings#
+Week 8: Giving & receiving feedback; informal presentations#

 Studio Abstract#